ibrow19/Snake-Engine/README.md

 }
 ```
 Components can optionally implement an `init` function that is called just after the node
-the component is part of has been constructed (All of its components have been attached).
+the component is part of has been constructed (all of its components have been attached).
 This allows the component to carry out any initial actions on the node or other components.
 The component cannot carry out these operations involving its owner node in its constructor
 or `reset` function as when each of them are called the component has not yet been bound to